 - When creating a new pool, the folder is created in vCenter Server but no other tasks occur.

 - Connection server dashboards show different information on different connection servers.

 - The Connection server Administrator dashboard shows a red error status for vCenter and/or Composer certificates.
 When viewing the certificates, they cannot be accepted.

-If you are experiencing this issue, please work through all the steps below.
+If you are experiencing this issue, please work through all these steps.
 Do not reboot your Connection Servers except when requested by VMware Technical Support representative, or in step 9 as required.

-- Before proceeding with the following steps, gather a log bundle from each Connection Server in your View environment.
+- Before proceeding with these steps, gather a log bundle from each Connection Server in your View environment.
 For more information on gathering Horizon View logs, see Collecting diagnostic information for VMware Horizon View (1017939).

-For more information, see the knowledgebase article View Connection Server reports the error: [ws_TomcatService] STDOUT: java.lang.OutOfMemoryError: Java heap space (2009877) or the Hardware Requirements for View Connection Server portion of the View 6.0 Administration guide.
+For more information, see the View Connection Server reports the error: [ws_TomcatService] STDOUT: java.lang.OutOfMemoryError: Java heap space (2009877) or the Hardware Requirements for View Connection Server section of the View 6.0 Installation guide.

 - Verify that all Connection Servers in the View Pod experiencing trouble are fully functional and replicating all information correctly.

 Go to the local web console of each Connection Server in the View Pod and verify that all displayed information is identical across all of the Connection Servers.
-If any of the servers are in a red state or their local web consoles cannot be reached, follow the articles below:
+If any of the servers are in a red state or their local web consoles cannot be reached, see these articles: